imanantharaman/OpenLANE-Workshop/README.md

 The flow will start with synthesis.

 ./flow.tcl -interactive is the script which runs the OpenLANE flow and we will do it in interactive move.

 Different software dependencies are needed to run OpenLANE.
-To import these we need to run: pacakage require openlane 0.9 prep -design <design_name> -tag <run_name> is used to make file structure for our design.
+To import these we need to run: pacakage require openlane 0.9.

+prep -design <design_name> -tag <run_name> is used to make file structure for our design.

-This command merges the cell LEF and technology LEF information and name it as merged.lef After running this look in the ~/design/picorv32a folder and you will see runs folder being created
+This command merges the cell LEF and technology LEF information and name it as merged.lef.

+After running this look in the ~/design/picorv32a folder and you will see runs folder being created.

+To run synthesis type %run_synthesis.

+To run synthesis we will use the Yosys software.

 ![](images/110.png)

 ![](images/110_1.png)

-To run synthesis type %run_synthesis.
-To run synthesis we will use the Yosys software.